KarynaMisnik/Linux-notes/README.md

 #### Embedded Operating Systems

-Embedded systems run on the computers that control devices that are not gen- erally thought of as computers and which do not accept user-installed software.
+Embedded systems run on the computers that control devices that are not generally thought of as computers and which do not accept user-installed software.
 Typical examples are microwave ovens, TV sets, cars, DVD recorders, traditional phones, and MP3 players.

-The main property which distinguishes embedded sys- tems from handhelds is the certainty that no untrusted software will ever run on it.
-You cannot download new applications to your microwave oven—all the software is in ROM.
+The main property which distinguishes embedded systems from handhelds is the certainty that no untrusted software will ever run on it.
+You cannot download new applications to your microwave oven — all the software is in ROM.
 This means that there is no need for protection between applications, leading to design simplification.
 Systems such as Embedded Linux, QNX and VxWorks are popular in this domain.

 #### Sensor-Node Operating Systems

 Networks of tiny sensor nodes are being deployed for numerous purposes.
 These nodes are tiny computers that communicate with each other and with a base station using wireless communication.
 Sensor networks are used to protect the perimeters of buildings, guard national borders, detect fires in forests, measure temperature and precipitation for weather forecasting, glean information about enemy movements on battlefields, and much more.

 The sensors are small battery-powered computers with built-in radios.
 They have limited power and must work for long periods of time unattended outdoors, frequently in environmentally harsh conditions.
 The network must be robust enough to tolerate failures of individual nodes, which happen with ever-increasing frequency as the batteries begin to run down.

 Each sensor node is a real computer, with a CPU, RAM, ROM, and one or more environmental sensors.
-It runs a small, but real operating system, usually one that is event driven, responding to external events or making measurements period- ically based on an internal clock.
+It runs a small, but real operating system, usually one that is event driven, responding to external events or making measurements periodically based on an internal clock.
 The operating system has to be small and simple because the nodes have little RAM and battery lifetime is a major issue.
-Also, as with embedded systems, all the programs are loaded in advance; users do not sud- denly start programs they downloaded from the Internet, which makes the design much simpler.
+Also, as with embedded systems, all the programs are loaded in advance; users do not suddenly start programs they downloaded from the Internet, which makes the design much simpler.
 TinyOS is a well-known operating system for a sensor node.

 #### Real-time Operating Systems